BojanRatkovic/tsc-check-files/README.md

 - **IDE integrations** and custom tooling
 - **CI/CD pipelines** that need to check specific changed files
 - **Development workflows** where you want quick feedback on individual files
+- **Monorepo projects** with multiple TypeScript configurations and mixed tooling

 ## Installation